 Watering the Christmas cactus is another important part of keeping it alive outside.
 You should be sure to check the soil to see how things are going before watering it.

-It’s bad to water a Christmas cactus too much, but you also don’t want to wait too long to water it.
+It’s bad to water these plants too much, but you also don’t want to wait too long to water them.
 Ideally, you should water a Christmas cactus when the soil has started to become dry.

 Try not to let the soil get incredibly dry, though.
-If you wait until the soil is bone dry, then the Christmas cactus might not be doing so well by the time you get around to watering it.
+If you wait until the soil is bone dry, then the it might not be doing so well by the time you get around to watering it.

 Be especially careful not to water the Christmas cactus too much during the winter.
 It’s easier to water the plant too much when it’s cooler and making the soil soggy could cause the plant to rot.

-You don’t want to accidentally cause the Christmas cactus to get a fungal disease either.
-If root rot sets in or if the Christmas cactus gets a fungal disease, then the plant will likely die.
+You don’t want to accidentally cause it to get a fungal disease either.
+If root rot sets in or if it gets a fungal disease, then the plant will likely die.

 Watch Out for Pests

 Watching out for pests is going to be an important part of keeping a Christmas cactus alive outside as well.
-A Christmas cactus might have to deal with problematic bugs such as mealybugs and aphids.
+It might have to deal with problematic bugs such as mealybugs and aphids.

 The mealybugs are known to cause significant problems for Christmas cactus plants.
 Other pests that you need to be aware of include mites and scale bugs.

 Each of these bugs has the potential to be annoying, but you can take care of them easily enough.
-In fact, you can just treat your Christmas cactus with neem oil so that the bugs will leave the plant alone.
+In fact, you can just treat your plant with neem oil so that the bugs will leave it alone.

 Neem oil is natural and it does a really good job of warding off pests.
-In extreme cases, it might be necessary to use insecticidal soap spray to wash your Christmas cactus.
+In extreme cases, it might be necessary to use insecticidal soap spray to wash your plant.

 Keeping a Christmas cactus outside is possible, but you’ll want to be careful.
-It’s easier if you live in a warm climate, but even then you might want to bring the Christmas cactus inside sometimes.
+It’s easier if you live in a warm climate, but even then you might want to bring it inside sometimes.

 If you live in a colder climate, then you should only put your Christmas cactus outside in the summer.
-It’s likely not going to be practical to plant a Christmas cactus in the soil in many places, but you can if you live in a hot enough area and do your best to protect the plant.
+It’s likely not going to be practical to plant it in the soil in many places, but you can if you live in a hot enough area and do your best to protect the plant.